hobigo/nextcloud-node-client/docs/upload.md

 ## Upload
 Copy files from the file system to Nextcloud.
-Upload multiple files or complete folders structures recursivley to Nextcloud with a single command.
+Upload multiple files or complete folders structures recursively to Nextcloud with a single command.
 As this process might take some time, the nextcloud-node-client supports also asynchronous processing.
 Just create an upload command, execute the it and get the result, when the command has finsished.